j3din00b/XeroHub/content/iso.md

 You can use the included [**Xero Toolkit**](https://wiki.xerolinux.xyz/xlapit/), 1st icon with my logo in the Dock, to configure it, keeping in mind that some of the features were already applied to the ISO.

 What it isn't, is a distribution like **Ubuntu** or **Mint** that takes care of everything for you.
 I’ve handled the main setup and included the *Toolkit*, but things like drivers and additional configuration will be up to you.
-That’s the essence of **ArchLinux**, it’s a distribution built for those who prefer a *Do-It-Yourself* (DIY) approach.
+That’s the essence of **ArchLinux**, a *Do-It-Yourself* distro.
 If the appearance led you to believe otherwise, I apologize, as that wasn’t the intention.
 Please don’t grab it unless you're prepared to put in the work to make it your own.

 ### Who ist it for

-It's for all of you out there, who prefer an easier way to install **Arch** and are fans of the **KDE** Desktop Environment, and feel like supporting my work financially while getting something in return.
-Thanks to those who do.
+It's designed for those who appreciate the *Do-It-Yourself* (DIY) approach, with an easier way to install **Arch** and the **KDE** Desktop Environment, while also offering a way to support my work financially and get something in return.
+A big thanks to those who choose to contribute!

 If you prefer not to, or can't,it's not an issue at all.
 You can always use the included  **ArchInstall** in combination with my **PlasmaInstall** scripts to achieve a *similar* result.